-Peak change from baseline in IC following the morning dose on Day 29 is defined similarly to the peak change following the evening dose and will be identified from all non-missing change values up through and including the 12 hour time point, provided that there are at least 2 non missing values during the first 2 hours post dose.
+Peak change from baseline in IC following the morning dose on Day 29 is defined similarly to the peak change following the evening dose and will be identified from all non-missing change values up through and including the 12-hour time point, provided that there are at least 2 non-missing values during the first 2 hours post-dose.

-Peak change from baseline in IC following the evening dose on Day 29 is defined as the change at the highest value of IC post the evening dose on Day 29.
+Peak change from baseline in IC following the evening dose on Day 29 is defined as the change at the highest value of IC post the evening dose or after 12-hours post-dosing for subjects taking Spiriva on Day 29.
 The peak change from baseline in IC will be identified from all non-missing change values up through and including the 24-hour time point, provided that there are at least 2 non-missing values during the first 2 hours post-dose.
+Note that peak change following the evening dose will be calculated over the same time period for IC after treatment with Spiriva 5 μg QD even though an evening dose is not administered.

-Baseline IC is defined as the mean of available pre-dose values on the first day of each Treatment Period, ie., the mean of pre-dose values at Visits 2 and 4, where the mean of the -60 and -30 minute value for each visit day is obtained and then the average of all visit means is obtained.
+Baseline IC is defined as the mean of available pre-dose values on the first day of each Treatment Period, ie., the mean of pre-dose values at Visits 2, 4, and 6, where the mean of the -60 and -30 minute value for each visit day is obtained and then the average of all visit means is obtained.

-Peak change in IC following the evening (morning) dose on Day 29 will be analyzed in a similar fashion to $FEV_1 AUC{0-24}$ .
+Peak change in IC following the evening (morning) dose on Day 29 will be analyzed in a similar fashion to FEV_1 AUC0-24.